Kavanaa18/Bankruptcy-prevention-prediction/README.md

 The data will need to be preprocessed before training the model.
 This may involve:

-Handling missing values
+* Checking for missing values
+* Outlier detection
-Feature scaling
+* Feature scaling
-Encoding categorical variables
+* Encoding categorical variables

 # Models
 This project explores different machine learning models for bankruptcy prediction.They are:

-Logistic Regression
+* Logistic Regression
-KNN
+* KNN
-Support Vector Machines (SVM)
+* Support Vector Machines (SVM)
 The code allows for experimentation with different models and hyperparameter tuning to achieve the best performance.